tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 where a list of times (:math:`t=10,20,30` s) is explicitly specified, and an observation simulation settings object is created, which specifies that a one-way range observation is to be simulated at these times, with the link ends specified by ``one_way_nno_mex_link_definition``.

-By default, the reference time for the one-way range observable is the receiver (see :ref:`~tudatpy.numerical_simulation.estimation_setup.observation.get_default_reference_link_end`).
+By default, the reference time for the one-way range observable is the receiver (see :attr:`~tudatpy.numerical_simulation.estimation_setup.observation.get_default_reference_link_end`).
 This means that, for the above, these settings will simulate observations which are *received* by MeX at t=10, t=20, and t=30, respectively.
 To override this behaviour, we can specify a reference link end manually:

 .. code-block:: python